top of page

 The majority of our members are between the ages of 25 and 40, but a number of players continue to play well into their 40s and 50s.
 Some have even started playing for the first time well into their 40s and enjoy hurling alongside their teen or adult children.

-Players in our City League must be at least 15 years of age.
-Any players 15 - 17 years of age must have signed consent from a parent or legal guardian to participate.
+- Any players 15 - 17 years of age must have signed consent from a parent or legal guardian to participate.

 Younger children ages 10 - 14 who want to learn hurling are encouraged to sign up for the Young Emmets, TCRE's youth program, which takes place in the fall.
 Several Young Emmets players from years past have gone on to participate in our City League, so it's a great way to get started with the game!